14K vs 18K Gold: Which One Should You Choose?

 What Does “Karat” Mean?

-Here’s what the numbers mean:
+Here’s what the numbers actually mean:

 | Gold Type | Gold Content | Alloy Metals | Color & Durability |